markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 }
 ```

-If we run our tests, now we should have one passing 🟢 and one failing 🔴.
+If we run our tests, now we should have one passing :green_circle: and one failing :red_circle:.
 This is great and exactly what we want.
 Now to finish the implementation to handle when no themes are returned.

 ```java
 public class CustomThemesService {